misteina/nodejs-authentication/README.md

 ```
 Then open http://localhost:3000 from your browser.

-### Database usage

-Since it wasn't stated or required that a full featured database solution should be used, I decided to use a JSON file as a database which I feel is more appriopriate for a sample assesment test.
-Of course I am fully aware that a JSON file cannot be used as a database in a production environment.
-It is only for the assesment test.

 ### Testing

 To run the test coverage run the following command from the application directory: